 The key steps are:

 - Do a Patent Search to make sure that the idea has not already been patented.
 Do not assume that your idea is unique.
 It could be nearly two years before you get a definite answer from the Patent Office and if you go ahead without finding out you could be wasting a lot of time and money.
-Our free online services include a Patent Search tool for a quick look and we can carry out a thorough worldwide search for you as part of our Discovery Service.
+We can carry out a thorough worldwide search for you as part of our Discovery Service.

 - Complete the application forms from the Patent Office.
 They need to include a description of your idea, labelled drawings, the claims that you are making about your invention and a summary of the idea called the abstract.
 If your patent is granted then it will run from the date of your application.
 This is known as the Priority Date.
 If someone submits the same idea after you, their patent may not be granted.
 You may need professional help from a Patent Attorney to write the claims for your idea, especially if your idea is complex.